liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * There is a toggle (on/off) in Featured Image from URL settings.
 This functionality was added to attend some themes that didn't show the Featured Image before the content of Posts, Pages or Products.

-= How to use Featured Image from URL with my Custom Post Types? =

-* There are some text fields in Featured Image from URL settings.
-For now you can define there until 5 Custom Post Types.
-Just type the correct names and click on Submit button.

 == Screenshots ==

 1. Just fill the URL field with the image address and click on preview button.